Wilayatul Hisbah: Organization

-Command and Coordination

 As apparatus of Aceh province, the commander of Wilayatul Hisbah reported to Governor of Aceh, but the institution consolidated and consulted to the Directorate General of Territorial Administration of the Ministry of Home Affairs.

-Each city or regency in Aceh province possessed their own Wilayatul Hisbah office, but they are subordinate to their respective city or regency local government.
-Provincial Wilayatul Hisbah possessed power to held guidance and fostering to the Wilayatul Hisbah office in city or regency.
+Each city or regency in Aceh province possessed their own Wilayatul Hisbah office, but they are subordinates to their respective city or regency local government.

+Provincial Wilayatul Hisbah possessed the power to held guidance and fostering to the Wilayatul Hisbah office in city or regency.

+The Wilayatul Hisbah was described in a 2014 report as being a "voluntary" force.

+Disclaimer

-The Wilayatul Hisbah is separated and differed from another department in Aceh Province, Aceh Province Department of Islamic Sharia, which is tasked to educate, foster, conserve Islamic ways and way of life in Aceh, and performing research and assessments for producing Islamic law documents applicable in Aceh Province.
+The Wilayatul Hisbah was separated and differed from another department in Aceh Province, Aceh Province Department of Islamic Sharia, which was tasked to educate, foster, conserve Islamic ways and way of life in Aceh, and performing research and assessments for producing Islamic law documents applicable in Aceh Province.

 While Aceh Department of Islamic Sharia tasked with such tasks, it does not have power for law enforcing.
-The Wilayatul Hisbah enforced the laws applicable within the province only.
+The Wilayatul Hisbah enforced the laws applicable within the province only but it has to coordinate with the local branches of Indonesian national police to enforce cases.

+Controversies

+The force's integrity has been questioned occasionally.

+Its public image deteriorated heavily in 2010 after three officials were found to have raped a girl that was being detained by them in West Aceh Regency.

+In another instance, an officer was found to be engaging in sex with his girlfriend in a Banda Aceh bathroom.